 - power control unit

-The air switch is basically a push button which can be mounted on the countertop or the sink.
+The air switch is basically a push button that can be mounted on the countertop or the sink.
 It is connected to an airtight hose.
 The other end of the hose is connected to the power control unit which in turn is connected to the power supply on one end and the garbage disposal on the other.

 When the air switch button is pushed, a pulse of air travels to the power control unit which turns on a switch.
 As a result, the power control unit activates the garbage disposal.

 As the switch doesn’t come in direct contact with any electrical circuits the chances of getting an electric shock is zero.

 Pros of using an air switch